Judge released New Zealand extremist despite concerns - NewsBreak

 Judge released New Zealand extremist despite concerns

-WELLINGTON, New Zealand — (AP) — A court report about a man in New Zealand who was inspired by the Islamic State group warned he had the motivation and means to commit violent acts in the community and posed a high risk.
+A court report about a man in New Zealand who was inspired by the so-called Islamic State group warned he had the motivation and means to commit violent acts in the community and posed a high risk.

-The report described the man as harboring extreme attitudes, living an isolated lifestyle, and having a sense of entitlement.
+The report described the man as harbouring extreme attitudes, living an isolated lifestyle, and having a sense of entitlement.

 However, a judge’s job in July was to sentence the man for the relatively minor crimes he had committed at that time, not for potential future crimes.
 She decided to release him under the supervision of a mosque leader who promised to try and help.